 Julia’s roles at the ACTF include research into children’s television at both a local and international level as well as other policy related research.
 Additionally, she also assists with legal matters.

-ACTF Research and Executive Assistant
+ACTF Legal and Policy Assistant

 26 November 2018